Stocks give up gains after New York tightens virus clampdown

 “We just don’t know what the next two weeks will bring,” said Paul Christopher, global market strategist at the Wells Fargo Investment Institute.
 “Are we going to follow the same infection curve as other countries and the number infections will drastically accelerate?
 That’s when the storm is going to come.”

-The S&P 500, the benchmark for many index funds held in retirement accounts and the measure preferred by professional investors, was down 0.9% after being up 1.8% earlier.
-The index is down 28% since reaching a record high a month ago.
-It’s close to its lowest point since late 2018.
+The S&P 500, the benchmark for many index funds held in retirement accounts and the measure preferred by professional investors, was down 1.1% after being up 1.8% earlier.
+The index is down 29.6% since reaching a record high a month ago and is on track for its biggest weekly loss since October 2008 during the global financial crisis.

 European and Asian markets closed broadly higher.